smieras/jdbc-unload/readme.md

 - The page size determines how many records are fetched per read from the database.
 - The delimiter is the separation character between columns.
 - The quote is the character used to surround the content of a column if a column contains the delimiter.
-- The escapeQuote is the character used to escape an AS-IS quote character if a column contains the quote character.
+- The quote-escape is the character used to escape an AS-IS quote character if a column contains the quote character.

 **Specific application configuration**